RTBHOUSE/big-bang-py/README.md

 - To manage edge cases, [disable Isort per line or for entire file](https://github.com/timothycrosley/isort#skip-processing-of-imports-outside-of-configuration).

-## McCabe - Code Complexity Checker
+## McCabe - Python Code Complexity Checker

 - [mccabe](https://github.com/pycqa/mccabe) library automatically detects over-complex code basing on cyclomatic complexity (for curious, consult [tutorialspoint](https://www.tutorialspoint.com/software_testing_dictionary/cyclomatic_complexity.htm) and [Wikipedia](https://en.wikipedia.org/wiki/Cyclomatic_complexity)).

 - Cyclomatic complexity is roughly equivalent to one plus the number of loops and if statements.
-The simple interpretation is that it shows an upper bound for the number of test cases required to obtain branch coverage of the code.
-So, in the context of testing, such metric can be used to estimate the required effort for writing tests.
+The simple interpretation is that it shows an upper bound for the number of test cases required to obtain branch coverage of the code, so indicates effort required for writing tests.

 - Code with high cyclomatic complexity (usually assumed as 10+) is likely to be difficult to understand and therefore have a higher probability of containing defects.